Jennserene/MediaWishlist/README.md

 Ensure that your Postgres database has a `postgres` superuser with `postgres` password.
 Ensure that there is a database named `media_wishlist_dev`

-To do a fresh installation, in the `media_wishlist` folder run:
+To do a fresh installation run:

 ```bash
 mix setup